elianemitchell/elianemitchell/README.md

 ### Hi, I'm Eliane! 👋 (pronounciation: El-ee-awn-knee)

 I graduated from Stanford University in 2019, where I studied philosophy and took significant coursework in journalism and psychology.
 Since graduating, I have completed a yearlong fellowship with the [American Voices Project](https://americanvoicesproject.org/), the largest qualitative study ever conducted in the US, and assisted three 2020 Democratic political campaigns.
-Now I am working on several projects and  seeking full-time roles in public opinion research.
+I am now working on several projects and  seeking full-time roles in public opinion research.
 Cheers! 🥂

 🔭 **Currently working on:** an R project analyzing tweets of Pod Save America hosts, apprenticing for a postdoctoral researcher, contributing to the [Stanford Data & Mapping Society](http://dams.stanford.edu/)